Your Guide to The Kings Canyon Rim Walk

 3) Kings Canyon Resort

 Beyond the Kings Canyon Rim Walk and Kings Creek Walk, there are not too many other attractions near the area, leaving it pretty isolated altogether.
-Because of this there is only 1 single accommodation option to choose from – Kings Canyon Resort.
+Because of this there is only two accommodation options to choose from – Kings Canyon Resort and Kings Creek Station (about 20 minutes further away).

-Here you will find everything from a camping ground to private rooms so there should be an option for everyone.
-Since it is the only option though, it can get sold out during high season so I would advise to look into getting your booking down sooner rather than later.
+At Kings Canyon Resort you will find everything from a camping ground to private rooms so there should be an option for everyone.
+Since it is the main option though, it can get sold out during high season so I would advise to look into getting your booking down sooner rather than later.

 The resort pretty much has everything you would need when it comes to staying a night or two.
 On the extended property there are several restaurants, a swimming pool, gas station, convenience store, laundry facilities, and sunset viewing area.